 As a senior citizen ages, many muscles that help to swallow can begin to deteriorate.
 This can become particularly worrisome, considering that it can require over 50 muscles to properly coordinate a swallow.
 There are also several disorders that can impair swallowing, including: neurological disorders and damage, Alzheimer’s, cancer, and general aging.
 As such, it is the responsibility of the nursing home to monitor specific patient abilities and to ensure that they are making easy to consume foods available to each patient depending on their needs.

 A physician will typically assess the patient’s needs and provide a recommendation to the nursing home, complete with specific instructions about the best way to feed the patient.
 It is the responsibility of the nursing home to properly chart this information and ensure that caregivers are following directions to protect the patient’s safety and wellbeing.
 In the event that the nursing home staff fails to comply with instructions, the patient can choke or asphyxiate.
 For patients with chronic choking disorders, it is the responsibility of the nursing home to administer and maintain devices such as breathing tubes and other machinery.
-If your loved one has choked at a nursing home at the hands of mistreatment or negligence, our team of experienced Bergen County nursing home abuse attorneys at Aretsky Law Group P.C. is here to help you restore your family’s sense of well-being.
+If your loved one has choked at a nursing home at the hands of mistreatment or negligence, the experienced nursing home abuse attorneys at our Bergen County firm are here to help you restore your family’s sense of well-being.

 As patients in a nursing home, your loved one is entitled to safe conditions that help them to carry out their medical needs.
 This includes taking medication – something that many elderly individuals cannot manage on their own.
 Unfortunately, many nursing homes fail to provide appropriate quantities of medicine to their patients, or fail to follow necessary instructions.
 In fact, nearly 100,000 people die annually as a result of medication errors.
 Disturbingly, over 800,000 adverse drug events (ADE’s) occur at long-term facilities each year, resulting in upwards of $3M in medical costs.